This post may contain affiliate links. See my disclosure policy.

 - Check for doneness with a meat thermometer.
 Tilapia is safe to eat once the thickest part reaches an internal temperature of 145°F (per the FDA).

-- To enhance browning and crispiness, lightly spritz the crusted tilapia filets with olive oil before baking.
+- To enhance browning and crispiness, I like to lightly spritz the crusted tilapia filets with olive oil before baking.

 To store: Store the leftover crusted tilapia in an airtight container or wrap the filets tightly with plastic wrap or aluminum foil.
 Store in the fridge for up to 3 days.